Advice on funding:

 - Develop a robust and clear financial plan to show how the funding will be spent.

-- Speak to your BJA National Development officer about your application.
+- Speak to your BJA Club Support Officer about your application.
 They are experienced in writing bids and can offer support and guidance with your application.

 In December 2015 the Government published Sporting Future: A New Strategy for an Active Nation.
 It sets a bold and ambitious direction for sport policy which has been widely welcomed.
 It looks beyond simple participation to how sport changes lives and becomes a force for social good.
 At its heart are five outcomes: physical wellbeing, mental wellbeing, individual development, social and community development and economic development.